Dmitry-Abakumov/events-registration-app/README.md

 3. registration member of event on the separate page;
 4. form validation;
 5. dynamic routes;
-6. toast messages;
-7. automatic loading of events when user reaches the end of the page.
+6. automatic loading of events when user reaches the end of the page.

 Used technologies:TypeScript, Next.js, TailwindCSS, Formik and Yup.